 Ron Hines DVM PhD

-What Caused My Dog To Suffer Anxiety Problems?
+What Are Some Caused Of Canine Anxiety Problems?

-The critical period for canine socialization is 8-16 weeks.
-That is the period when the puppy’s acceptance of new experiences is most plastic.
-The later in life that they encounter new situations, the harder it is for many dogs to accept them – particularly when the results of their first encounters are negative.
+The critical period for canine socialization is 8-16 weeks of age.
+That is the period when your puppy’s acceptance of new experiences is most plastic (susceptible to change).
+The later in life that a dog encounters a new potentially frightening situation, the harder it is for most dogs to accept them – particularly when the results of that first encounter are negative.

 We know that It is common for a dog with one unreasonable fear (that might have been attributed to abuse in the past) to later develop another unreasonable fear or compulsive behavior even when living in a much better environment.

 We know that shy and timid dogs tend to produce puppies that are also shy and timid.
-There are also breeds, such as pinchers, that tend to be more skittish and temperamental than other breeds.
-While experience, training and therapy can lessen those tendencies, they are unlikely to entirely erase them. (ref) For your dog, striving for improvement is probably more realistic that striving for a cure.
+There are also breeds, such as pinchers and terriers, that tend to be more skittish and temperamental than other breeds.
+While experience, training and therapy can lessen those tendencies, they are unlikely to entirely erase them.
+For your dog, a goal for improvement is probably more realistic that striving for a cure.

 Dogs had no better friend that John Paul Scott

 I would like to tell you about Dr. Scott.
 He was was to dog psychology what Sigmund Freud was to human psychology.
-And Dr. Scott’s theories have held up considerably better than Freud’s.
+Over time, Dr. Scott’s theories have held up considerably better than Freud’s have.

-Everything I mention about critical socialization periods in my articles on aggression, neurotic behaviors, fear, and environmental enrichment, comes from him.
-Dr. Scott was a professor of psychology at Bowling Green State University in Ohio.
-But he also became the most influential dog trainer in the world.
-In 1965, along with John Fuller and the support of the Jackson Laboratory, he wrote Genetics And The Social Behavior Of The Dog, a book based on his observation since 1945 of dog behavior.
-Dr. Scott selected five dog breeds, basenjis, beagles, cockers, shelties, and fox terriers – each for their distinctive personalities and temperaments.
+Everything I mention about critical socialization periods in my articles on aggression, neurotic behaviors, fear, and environmental enrichment, comes from Dr. Scott.
+John Paul Scott was a professor of psychology at Bowling Green State University in Ohio.
+Over time, he also became the most influential dog trainer in the world.
+In 1965, along with John Fuller and the support of the Jackson Laboratory, he wrote Genetics And The Social Behavior Of The Dog, a book based on his observation of dog behavior beginning in 1945.
+Dr. Scott selected five dog breeds, basenjis, beagles, cockers, shelties, and fox terriers – each for their distinctive breed personalities and temperaments.
 He put them through, what today would be called a puppy school.
 From the day they were born, the pups were observed every 10 minutes through a one-way mirror until they were 16 weeks old.
 His was the first study to observe the significant differences in how each breed behaved.
 When the pups were 4 weeks old, he began to isolated some of them from their mothers to see how their personality developed under various conditions.
-This is how he discovered how important that early period was for a dog to develop into an adult without fears and phobias.
-He found that from 3-12 wks of age, puppies bonded easily with people, other dogs and develop a lack of fear of objects in their environment (fire hydrants, street signs, etc.).
+That is how he discovered how crucial that early period was for a dog to develop into an adult without fears and phobias.
+He found that from 3-12 wks of age, puppies bonded easily with people, with other dogs and developed a lack of fear of objects in their environment (fire hydrants, street signs, etc.).
 That was the same time they developed a lack of fear of novel locations.
 It didn’t take much; a brief positive encounter did the trick – for life.
 If that 3-12 week window closed without those experiences, their ability to accept those experiences as normal and non-threatening was never easy and sometimes it was impossible.
-No matter on whomever’s website you are reading about dog psychology, you are reading the thoughts and impressions of Dr. John Paul Scott.
+No matter whose website you are using to learn about dog psychology, you are reading the thoughts and impressions of Dr. John Paul Scott.

-In the 1990s, using the knowledge he had acquired, Dr. Scott took a stand against the AKC.
-He maintained that the skin-deep judging methods of the organization had resulted in breed temperaments that were erratic and undependable.
-He had come to believe that if you crossed two breeds and created a mutt, you were more likely to create a psychologically healthy dog than if you continued to rank and breed purebred dogs in superficial ways.
+In the 1990s, using the vast knowledge he had acquired, Dr. Scott took a stand against the AKC.
+He maintained that the skin-deep judging methods of the Organization that persist till today had resulted in breed temperaments that were erratic and undependable.
+He had come to believe that if you crossed two breeds and created a mutt, you were considerably more likely to create a psychologically healthy dog than if you continued to rank and breed purebred dogs in these superficial ways.
 He warned that if champion breed selection criteria were not altered, there would come a time when dog owners would not be able afford the cost of the veterinary and psychological care that their purebred dogs would require.
 No one at the AKC took him seriously then.
 No one does now.
-The downside of inbreeding is not only psychological, it is detrimental to your dog’s physical health as well. (ref1 ,ref2)
+The AVMA doesn’t take him seriously, the movie industry and popular press don’t take him seriously.
+I take him seriously.
+The downside of inbreeding and mindless selection is not only psychological, it is detrimental to your dog’s physical health as well. ( read here & here )

 Some dog owners, after reading this far about Dr. Scott, might jump to the conclusion that what their dog missed out on as a puppy they can supply now that their dog is an adult.
-That must be done very cautiously – particularly when aggression is involved.
+That must be done very cautiously – particularly when aggression is a part of the problem.
 Dogs that are prone to fear or to attack other dogs, people or children should never be taken to shopping centers, parks, doggy parks or doggy daycare centers without a protective muzzle.
-Everyone, including your dog, is put in danger when you do that.
-It could actually make the problems your dog struggles with considerably worse.
+Everyone, including your dog, is put in needless danger when you don’t do that.

 What Are Some Of The Most Common Situations Dogs Find Stressful And Fearful?